 The southern neighbours across the sea consist of the two island countries, Sri Lanka and Maldives.
-India has had strong geographical and historical links with her neighbours.
+India has had strong geographical and historical links with its neighbours.

 We hope CBSE Notes for Class 9 Geography helped you in your studies.
 Keep learning and stay tuned for more updates on CBSE and NCERT.
-Download the BYJU’S App and subscribe to YouTube channel to access interactive Maths and Science videos.
+Download the BYJU’S App and subscribe to the YouTube channel to access interactive Maths and Science videos.

 Frequently Asked Questions on CBSE Class 8 Geography Notes Chapter 1 India – Size and Location